Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 How do you handle negotiations on behalf of your clients?

-Negotiating can be a critical aspect of the buying or selling process.
+Negotiating is a critical aspect of the buying or selling process.
 Ask an agent about their negotiation style and whether they are comfortable advocating for their clients’ interests.
+Go deeper, challenge them, don’t be afraid of being perceived as rude or pushy.
+This is your chance to test their metal.

 How do you stay up to date on market trends and changes in real estate laws?